DaveWalkerSRADHL/open-health-stack-help/pages/documentation/study management/creating-a-survey.md

 ---
-title: Healthcare Research Hub
+title: Creating a Survey
+sidebar: doc_sidebar
+permalink: creating-a-survey.html
+toc: false
 ---
-# Creating a Survey

 A survey is a sequence of questions that collect information from the participants in your study.
 You create surveys through the Healthcare Research Hub portal.